Human Rights Law Network: Jeeja Ghosh and Another vs. Union of India and Others

 Following an HRLN petition, the Supreme Court ordered SpiceJet airlines to pay Rs 10 lakh as damages to a flyer suffering from cerebral palsy who was forcibly offloaded in 2012.
-The bench noted that differently-abled flyer Jeeja Ghosh was not given "appropriate, fair and caring treatment", which she required with "due sensitivity" and the decision to de-board her was "uncalled for" and violation of "human dignity".
+The bench noted that disabled flyer Jeeja Ghosh was not given "appropriate, fair and caring treatment", which she required with "due sensitivity" and the decision to de-board her was "uncalled for" and violation of "human dignity".
 Ghosh, a disability rights activist, was offloaded from a SpiceJet flight in February 2012 from Kolkata when she was going to attend a conference in Goa hosted by NGO ADAPT (Able Disable All People Together).
 The top court held that the decision to offload Ghosh was taken by the airlines "in a callous manner", without any medical advice or consideration and her condition was not such that it required any assistive devices or aids.

 Parivartan Kendra vs. Union of India and Others

-Two sisters from the Dalit community from Bihar were brutally attacked with acid on October 21, 2012.
+Two sisters from the Dalit community from Bihar were brutally attacked with acid on 21 October 2012.
 One suffered burns on 28% of her body and 90% of her face, following the acid attack.
 Parivartan Kendra, a women’s group, filed a petition with the support of HRLN seeking to ensure that acid attack survivors are properly rehabilitated and are treated with immediate care, sensitivity and skill.

 The Supreme Court directed the Bihar government to compensate the first victim with Rs 10 Lakhs, and her sister with Rs 3 Lakhs.
 It also pointed out that the compensation for acid attack victims would be decided after considering the extent of their injuries.
 The Court additionally directed all the States and Union Territories to consider the plight of such victims and take appropriate steps regarding inclusion of their names under the disability list.
 In addition to fighting cases for the welfare of acid attack victims, HRLN also works extensively with and organises conferences on violence against women.